Kimberly Campbell, Executive Director

 Tara Tonini, Program Director

 Tara is a lover of nature, movement, color and creativity.
 Tara discovered yoga as a means of recovery from a relationship of Domestic Violence.
 Through her dedicated practice, yoga provided a way to reduce stress and regain strength and clarity in her daily life.
-Currently Tara is a fashion designer and yoga teacher in NYC.
-She teaches children, teen and adult yoga classes with a focus on the public school system and domestic violence shelters.
-As Program Director, Tara strives to build a community where survivors and teachers can connect and experience the healing art of yoga.
+Tara is a yoga and meditation teacher, Birth Doula and Master Reiki Healer approaching each healing modality through a trauma-informed lens.
+As Program Director of Exhale to Inhale, Tara strives to build a community where survivors and teachers can connect and experience the healing art of yoga.

 Julie Fernandez, Program Manager, Los Angeles